 CompX occasionally enters into raw material purchase arrangements to mitigate the short-term impact of future increases in raw material costs.
 While these arrangements do not commit CompX to a minimum volume of purchases, they generally provide for stated unit prices based upon achievement of specified volume purchase levels.
 This allows CompX to stabilize raw material purchase prices, provided the specified minimum monthly purchase quantities are met.
-Materials purchased outside of these arrangements are sometimes subject to unanticipated and sudden price increases, such as rapidly increasing worldwide steel prices in 2002through 2004.
-Due to the competitive nature of the markets served by CompX's products, it is often difficult to recover such increases in raw material costs through increased product selling prices.
+Materials purchased outside of these arrangements are sometimes subject to unanticipated and sudden price increases.
+Due to the competitive nature of the markets served by CompX's products, it is often difficult to recover such increases in raw material costs through increased product selling prices or raw material surcharges.
 Consequently, overall operating margins can be affected by such raw material cost pressures.

 Competition.
-The office furniture and security products markets are highly competitive: CompX competes primarily on the basis of product design, including ergonomic and aesthetic factors, product quality and durability, price, on-time delivery, service and technical support.
+The office furniture and security products markets are highly competitive.
+CompX competes primarily on the basis of product design, including ergonomic and aesthetic factors, product quality and durability, price, on-time delivery, service and technical support.
 CompX focuses its efforts on the middle- and high-end segments of the market, where product design, quality, durability and service are placed at a premium.

 CompX competes in the precision ball bearing slide market primarily on the basis of product quality and price with two large manufacturers and a number of smaller domestic and foreign manufacturers.
 CompX competes in the security products market with a variety of relatively small domestic and foreign competitors.
-CompX competes in the ergonomic computer support system market primarily on the basis of product quality, features and price with one major producer and a number of smaller domestic unique manufacturers and primarily on the basis of price with a number of smaller domestic and foreign manufacturers.
-Although CompX believes that it has been able to compete successfully in its markets to date, price competition from foreign-sourced products has intensified in the current economic market.
-There can be no assurance that CompX will be able to continue to successfully compete in all of its existing markets in the future.
+CompX competes in the ergonomic computer support system market primarily on the basis of product quality, features and price with one major producer and a number of smaller domestic manufacturers, and primarily on the basis of price with a number of foreign manufacturers.
+Although CompX believes that it has been able to compete successfully in its markets to date, price competition from foreign-sourced products continues to intensify and there can be no assurance that CompX will be able to continue to successfully compete in all of its existing markets in the future.

 Patents and trademarks.
-CompX holds a number of patents relating to its component products, certain of which are believed by CompX to be important to its continuing business activity, and owns a number of trademarks and brand names, including CompX, CompX Security Products, CompX Waterloo, CompX ErgonomX, National Cabinet Lock, KeSet, Fort Lock, Timberline Lock, Chicago Lock, ACE II, TuBar, STOCK LOCKS, ShipFast, Waterloo Furniture Components Limited and Dynaslide.
-CompX believes these trademarks are well recognized in the component products industry.
+CompX holds a number of patents relating to its component products, certain of which are believed to be important to CompX and its continuing business activity.
+CompX's patents generally have a term of 20 years, and have remaining terms ranging from less than 3 years to 18 years at December 31, 2005.
+CompX's major trademarks and brand names, including CompX, CompX Precision Slides, CompX Security Products, CompX Waterloo, CompX ErgonomX, National Cabinet Lock, KeSet, Fort Lock, Timberline Lock, Chicago Lock, ACE II, TuBar, STOCK LOCKS, ShipFast, Waterloo Furniture Components Limited, CompX DurISLide, and CompX Dynaslide, are protected by registration in the United States and elsewhere with respect to the products CompX manufactures and sells.
+CompX believes such trademarks are well recognized in the component products industry.